jektify/jektify/src/dev/page/_posts/2018-02-01-documentation.md

 ## SASS

 {: .markdown__paragraph}
-The **Jektify** already has an adequate customization to be responsive layouts, but still, leaves a customization feature own case the user does not choose the themes in hand and the way it fits in your page template.
+**Jektify** already has a suitable customization for sensitive layouts, but still leaves a case of personalization itself, the user chooses the themes at hand and the way it fits into your page template.

 {: .markdown__paragraph}
 To customize to your liking, use the class `.jektify` in your stylesheets (SASS).
 Use your browser's developer tool.
-E.g: Google Dev Tools.
+E.g: Google Dev Tools, to know which classes to change.

 {: .markdown__paragraph}
 The class structure `.jektify` this is: